Navigating the web interface

 5. Tabs: Help you navigate through the various pages of a module.

 6. Right-side menu: A menu that appears on the right side of the page with links to additional references and content such as troubleshooting, diagnostics, investigations or in-product documentation.
+If you use Nexthink on low resolution or mobile device and therefore the menu has icons that overflow below the bottom of the screen, scroll down to access all icons.

 7. Right-side panel: A panel activated by the right-side menu that contains links to other modules, troubleshooting options or additional information.